900 Series: Facilities & Sites

 A proposal for a modification or structure shall include the following:

 1. External individuals or groups must first meet with the superintendent [or designee] to determine whether the proposed project meets the mission and strategic goals of the district.
-If a determination is made that the external proposal complies with the mission and strategic goals of the district, the individual or group may complete the Structure and Site Modifications Application (Refer to policy 901.8-E).
+If a determination is made that the external proposal complies with the mission and strategic goals of the district, the individual or group may complete the Structure & Site Modifications Application (Refer to Policy 901.8-E).

-2. Submission of the Structure and Site Modification Application for the requested modification project should be submitted prior to January 1st.
+2. Submission of the Structure & Site Modifications Application for the requested modification project should be submitted prior to January 1st.
 The project description shall include:

 1. Explanation of project fit within the district’s mission and strategic goals;